Training

 Improving motorcyclists’ safety across Europe: Results

-To date, only 3 years after the European Motorcycle Training Quality Label launch, 30 training programmes operating in Austria, Belgium, France, Germany, the Netherlands, Spain and Sweden have been certified.
+To date 36 training programmes operating in Austria, Belgium, France, Cyprus, Greece, Italy, Germany, the Netherlands, Portugal, Spain and Sweden have been certified.
 Riders are now well-informed about the best training offers in these countries.

 The figures below show the impact of some of the labelled programmes on motorcycle training: